Self Service Login - use your standard University IT username and password.

 Note for Mac users: All functionality should work with either Google Chrome or Mozilla Firefox, however if you do experience any problems please log in through Desktop Anywhere and use Internet Explorer instead.

-The system has been rolled out across the University and is now available for staff in all faculties and services:
+The system is available for Employees and Workers in all faculties and services.

 For further information on access and what changes/updates might be needed in your area to make the most of Self Service, please contact your Faculty HR office.